Paragraph 84: Building Your Own Home in the Countryside

 We help Maximise Your Rental Income with Eco-homes and Luxury Holiday Homes, provided by RIBA Chartered Architects.

 The allure of Paragraph 84 lies in the possibility.
-While rural land can be acquired at a lower cost than formally allocated development plots, planning permission is reserved for proposals that demonstrate truly exceptional design quality.
+While rural land and green belt plots can be acquired at a lower cost than formally allocated development plots, planning permission is reserved for proposals that demonstrate truly exceptional design quality.

-In areas like the Midlands and the Cotswolds—where natural beauty meets strict planning controls—Paragraph 84 offers a rare opportunity: to create a singular, site-responsive home.
-But it is not a route for cutting corners.
+In areas like the West Midlands Green belt and the Cotswolds, where natural beauty meets strict planning controls, Paragraph 84 offers a rare opportunity: to create a singular, site-responsive home.
+But I must be honest in saying it’s not a straightforward route.

-We take a more organic approach in the style of architecture we develop, concerning paragraph 84.
-Creating designs that look to be shaped from the earth and coming from within the land itself.
+We take a more organic approach to the architecture we develop, in line with paragraph 84, creating designs that appear to be shaped by the earth and born of the land itself.
 Our work blends distinctive modern forms with contextual sensitivity, resulting in buildings that are as unique as the settings they inhabit.

-To read more about the process for Paragraph 84 permission, you can click the link
+To read more about the process for Paragraph 84 permission, as well as the costs associated with doing so, you can click the link.

 1. Be of Exceptional Quality